memory125/magic-vue/README.md

 # Model Sample
 * This sample is for model binding ( one-way & two-way) or handling. e.g. form-check, form-control. form-group.
 * Add watch property.

+# Components Data Sample
+* This sample if for data or attributes delivery between different pages.